Skip to content

 The turtle knows exactly where to go as it wiggles onto the sand, and makes a path toward the ocean.
 This process is known as imprinting and will help the turtle know which beach to return to lay its own eggs.

 Tip – Prepare your camera settings ahead of time.
-You will want to take pictures quickly so as not to stress the newly hatched sea turtle who is eager to starts it life in the ocean.
+You will want to take pictures quickly so as not to stress the newly hatched sea turtle who is eager to starts its life in the ocean.

 Where to Release Turtles in Puerto Escondido